 “I want people who are right most of the time.
 It’s always better in business to be right than smart.”

 4) Get an under-served market

 When Amazon was starting out, the bookstores would stock only best sellers.
 It was hard for young publishers or new authors to make it in the market.
-And they were plenty of them.
-Jeff Bezos figured that if he could stock their books and sell them online as the internet continued to take shape, then they would all eventually submit their books to his online store for sell.
-It would provide a wider market than what a bookstore could.
-They could market their books from there too.
+Even so, these young publishers and new authors were in plenty.
+Jeff Bezos figured that if he could stock their books and sell them online as the internet continued to take shape, then they would all eventually submit their books to his online store for sale.
+With this strategy, Bezos would go on to build a wider market than what a physical bookstore could provide.
+While a bookstore simply sells books, Amazon’s publishers and authors could also market their books on the website.

-The book selling business was definitely very problematic especially for new books without glorious New York Times reviews.
+The book-selling business was definitely very problematic, especially for new books without glorious New York Times reviews.
 His advice to startups today is that there are still lots of problems in the world today that can be solved by a new way of thinking.
-Finding an under-served market and putting in your best effort to make your product solve the problem places you in a better position to succeed.
+Finding an under-served market and putting in your best effort to build a product that solves the problem places you in a better position to succeed.

 5) Tell a story